 If you are concerned that your sophomore is experiencing a slump, encourage your student to:

 Try something new.
 Recommend that your student experiment with a new club or co-curricular activity or seek a deeper level of involvement in a current activity.
 Sophomores still have many opportunities to develop new interests and grow in meaningful ways.

 Make plans but keep an open mind.
 The sophomore year is a time to explore and narrow a major focus, to plan for studying abroad, to begin building a professional resume of experiences.
 But if things aren’t working out as your student planned, encourage your student to make other plans.
 Having a plan will keep your student motivated and on track, but it is okay for your student to change his or her mind.

 Talk with others.
-Suggest that your student speak with his or her advisors; seek out professors during office hours; consult with professional staff members in the Colket Center, the Career Center, the Office of International Programs, the Counseling Center, and the Wellness Resource Center.
+Suggest that your student speak with his or her advisors; seek out professors during office hours; consult with professional staff members in the Colket Center, the Career Center, the Center for Global Education and Field Study, the Counseling Center, and the Wellness Resource Center.
 Inquire about peer mentors.
 Relationships with professionals and peers on campus will be instrumental for sophomores as they make decisions about their futures.